PTSB Shareholders Oppose Blatant Breaches of EU Law by Irish Finance Minister

 It is important to note that challenging the Minister's illegal takeover of PTSB Holdings does not mean challenging the recapitalisation (i.e. the legally required increase of the capital buffer) of PTSB Bank, which is a bank wholly-owned by PTSB Holdings.
 PTSB Holdings and PTSB Bank are two separate entities with separate capital and separate Boards.
 PTSB Holdings has 135,000 shareholders worldwide and PTSB Bank is not a listed company.
 The recapitalisation of the PTSB Bank should have - and could have - been effected in a manner compatible with EU law.
 In particular, there was no legitimate reason to funnel through PTSB Holdings the funds to recapitalise PTSB Bank, against the respective decision of the EGM of PTSB Holdings.
 Furthermore, there was no legitimate reason to abrogate mandatory pre-emption rights of the shareholders in PTSB Holdings or to lower the nominal value of the PTSB Holdings share, against the respective decisions of the EGM.
 There has never been any obligation under EU law to effect those measures the way the Minister did it, i.e. in a manner incompatible with EU law.
 There was no reason whatsoever for the Minister to appropriate more than 99% of the separate capital of PTSB Holdings, i.e. €432 million (attributable in whole to the original shareholders), which was not even used for the recapitalisation of PTSB Bank and which is now unlawfully attributable to the Minister.

 The comprehensive case law of the Court of Justice of the European Union (the “CJEU”) and the relevant documents issued by the European Commission make it clear that the Minister acted illegally.
 The relevant CJEU case law comprises seven consistent rulings of the CJEU between May 1991 and December 2008.
-The Irish Minister for Finance has not offered at any point any CJEU case law whatsoever that would support the notion that the comprehensive and consistent CJEU jurisprudence on the Second Council Directive could be disregarded by the Minister in July 2011, allowing the Minister to commit the egregious breaches of EU law when he effected the said Ex Parte Direction Order.
+The Irish Minister for Finance has not offered at any point any CJEU case law whatsoever (not even a single precedent) that would support the notion that the comprehensive and consistent CJEU jurisprudence on the Second Council Directive could be disregarded by the Minister in July 2011, allowing the Minister to commit the egregious breaches of EU law when he effected the said Ex Parte Direction Order.

 As you may know, a small group of shareholders in PTSB Holdings (the "Shareholder Litigants"), led by Piotr Skoczylas of Scotchstone Capital Fund Ltd, has been fighting the Minister / the Irish State in courts regarding, inter alia, the Minister's aforementioned takeover of the 99.2% of the PTSB Holdings paid-in capital.
 The court proceedings against the Minister are still ongoing.
 However, the Shareholder Litigants have already achieved certain important milestones, including, among others, the following: